UK Star Gazing

 - Cranborne Chase, Dorset – Dark enough to see the Milky Way and the Andromeda galaxy.

 - Exmoor Dark Sky Reserve – Europe’s first International Dark Sky Reserve.

-- North York Moors National Park – This area contains three Dark Sky Discovery sites: The Moors National Park Centre, Sutton Bank National Park Centre and Dalby Observatories.
+- North York Moors National Park – A Dark Sky Reserve containing The Moors National Park Centre, Sutton Bank National Park Centre and Dalby Observatories.

 - Northumberland Dark Sky Park – Stargazers can also visit the Kielder Observatory.

 - South Downs National Park – Moore’s Dark Sky Reserve in the South Downs is named after astronomer Sir Patrick Moore.